-Approximately 19%, 20% and 19% of our revenues in the years ended December 31, 2018 and 2019 and six months ended June 30, 2020, respectively, relate to infrastructure projects in APAC, including China.
+Approximately 19.0% and 19.5% of our revenues in the years ended December 31, 2018 and 2019, respectively, relate to infrastructure projects in APAC, including China.
 We cannot assure you that spending in these countries on infrastructure projects will continue at historical levels or increase in the future, or that demand for our software solutions in APAC in general will not be negatively affected by reductions in spending or other limitations.

-The ongoing global coronavirus outbreak could materially and adversely affect our business
+The recent global coronavirus outbreak could materially and adversely affect our business